2019 Green Book

 - Quickly and easily identify the information you need

-The Green Book (Ontario Occupational Health & Safety Act and Regulations), is updated annually and published by Occupational Safety Group Inc. based on legislative and regulatory changes.
+Ontario businesses must have a copy of The Green Book (Ontario Occupational Health & Safety Act and Regulations) posted in their workplace.
+This is a requirement put in place by the Ministry of Labour so that workers know about their rights.
+The Green Book is updated annually and published by OSG Inc. based on legislative and regulatory changes.
 The Green Book contains the complete, current Ontario Occupational Health and Safety Act (OHSA) and also includes the following regulations: confined spaces, construction projects, control of exposure to biological or chemical agents, designated substances, farming operations, first aid requirements, healthcare and residential facilities, industrial establishments, and WHMIS.
 Note: This book does not include information pertaining to mines.

 Some of our customers